A checklist that all the tax deductions have been claimed for the year before filing ITR

 Under section 80E, Interest paid on Educational loan will be allowed as a deduction for a period of 8 years.

 If you have incurred capital gains on the sale of house property but do not wish to pay capital gains tax on the same, you can invest the amounts in certain bonds or in another residential property within the prescribed time.
 Click here to know more about how to save tax on capital gains.

 9. Depreciation benefit

-One important tax saving element for a person having Income from Business or Profession is “Depreciation”.
+One important tax saving element for a person having Income from a Business or Profession is “Depreciation”.
 The depreciation is used to write off the cost of an asset over its life and this reduces the profit.
-The Income-tax Act mentions that where the asset is used for less than 180 days in a year, then 50% of depreciation rate is available in the same year.
-Hence, in case you are planning to buy an asset in next FY, then buying and putting it to use maybe in the month of March can give you 180 days depreciation.
+The Income-tax Act mentions that where the asset is used for less than 180 days in a year, then 50% of the depreciation rate is available in the same year.
+Hence, in case you are planning to buy an asset in next FY, then buying and putting it to use maybe in the month of March can give you 180 days of depreciation.